optiosteam/payconiq-client-php/README.md

 ```

 ## Migrating from 1.x to 2.x: Migration Payconiq > WERO/Bancontact
-On `2025-09-21 05:50:00 CET` the endpoints will be updated automatically to use the new endpoints according to https://docs.payconiq.be/guides/general/preprod072025v4
+On `2025-10-19 05:50:00 CET` the endpoints will be switched automatically to use the new ones according to https://docs.payconiq.be/guides/general/preprod072025v4

+If you have been migrated before 05:50:00 CET, you will be able to use the upcoming 2.1.0 release that only includes the new endpoints.

 The code has been updated for PHP 8 (constructor property promotion, enums, immutable with `readonly`, ...)